sio/pond/nbd/certs/README.md

 - SSH key is used to issue root CA certificate
 - Ephemeral certificates are issued for all allowed counterparties (can we do this knowing only their public key, without a signed CSR?)
-- These certificates from a CA store for establishing TLS connections
+- These certificates form a CA store for establishing TLS connections
 - Ephemeral certificate issued by our root CA is used to represent our side in TLS handshake